Dianne Odell

-Dianne Odell (February 13, 1947 – May 28, 2008) was a Tennessee woman who spent most of her life in an iron lung.
-She contracted "bulbo-spinal" polio at age 3 in 1950 and was confined to an iron lung for the rest of her life.
+Dianne Odell (February 13, 1947 – May 28, 2008) was an American woman from Tennessee who spent most of her life in an iron lung.
+She contracted bulbospinal polio at age 3 in 1950 and was confined to an iron lung for the rest of her life.
 Due to a spinal deformity caused by the polio, she was unable to change to a portable breathing device introduced in the late 1950s.
-Odell's condition was not as severe in youth and she could spend short periods outside the machine until her 20s, from then on she needed to be in it 24 hours a day.
+Odell's condition was not as severe in youth and she could spend short periods outside the machine until her 20s; from then on she needed to be in it 24 hours a day.
 Caregivers could still slide Odell's bedding out of her iron lung for basic nursing care but only briefly.

-Odell was one of the longest time users of an iron lung, being confined to it for nearly 60 years.
-By 2018, only 3 people in the United States still rely on iron lungs.
-Odell's iron lung, which was seven feet long and weighed 750 pounds, produced positive and negative pressures that forced air into her lungs and then expelled it.
+Odell was among the individuals who used an iron lung for an exceptionally long period, depending on it for nearly 60 years.
+As of 2018, only three individuals in the United States continued to require iron lungs.
+Odell's iron lung, measuring seven feet in length and weighing 750 pounds, operated by generating alternating positive and negative pressures to facilitate inhalation and exhalation.
 She lay on her back with only her head exposed and made eye contact with visitors through an angled mirror.
 She was able to operate a television set with a small blow tube.
-She was cared for by her parents, other family members and aides provided by a nonprofit foundation.
+She was cared for by her parents, other family members, and aides provided by a nonprofit foundation.

 Odell had many successes in her life despite her condition.
 Although she could not attend high school, she completed her studies by having her classmates or teachers bring school assignments to her home, where she would read the answers into a Dictaphone or have friends or family transcribe them.
 She also learned to write with her toes.
 She graduated from high school in 1965 and subsequently took long-distance classes from Freed-Hardeman University.
 Although she was unable to earn a degree, she received an honorary degree in 1987.
-In 1992, Odell was profiled in Woman's World magazine and received the Paul Harris Fellow Award from the Jackson Rotary Club, one of the club's highest honors.
+In 1992, Odell was profiled in Woman's World and received the Paul Harris Fellow Award from the Jackson Rotary Club, one of the club's highest honors.